JoergHeseler/gltf-validator-for-archivematica/test/README.md

 # glTF test files

 Various models and subversions can be found on the [official sample website](https://github.com/KhronosGroup/glTF-Sample-Models/tree/main/).
-Below is just a brief overview of a basic model in different subversions:
+Below is just a brief overview of a basic box model in the most popular subversions:

 ## Valid glTF 1.0 test files